Learning how to start a blog is the best decision we ever made…

 This tutorial is going to start with a webpage showing our bright, shining faces.

-Here we are going to walk you through every step we took to register the domain name: mynewtravelblog.com
+Here we are going to walk you through the process of how to start a blog step-by-step!

 First, go to Bluehost.com, if you haven’t already.
 Make sure you have the page pulled up in a separate window before beginning the tutorial.